o-g-sus/JUCE-HEAVY/README.md

 <img width="1266" alt="Bildschirmfoto 2024-01-11 um 11 12 15" src="https://github.com/o-g-sus/JUCE-HEAVY/assets/1574482/1d96e589-3dc8-4ad2-b8aa-5564acd1c831">
 Screenshot of the PlugData Source Patch and the JUCE auto generated Plugin Window

+##
-## Ports that are possible with JUCE
+## Possible ports with JUCE
 <img width="476" alt="Bildschirmfoto 2024-01-11 um 13 26 44" src="https://github.com/o-g-sus/JUCE-HEAVY/assets/1574482/a9bb6cde-fc99-403b-a0b4-f13ef2106afb">
+This project will create the ports for Standalone VST3 and AUv3, but you can go other directions of course.

 ## More about